Community Investment

 • Organizations may apply for grants to support more than one program.

-• Community Investment Grants cannot be used for capital expenditures such as building, plans, construction or renovation.
+• Grants cannot be used for capital expenditures such as building, plans, construction or renovation.

-• All grant applications must be completed through our online E-CImpact grant system.
+• Applications must be completed through our online grant system.

 Technical Assistance